emsal0/website-netlify/content/about/_index.md

 draft: false
 ---

+I'm Emmanuel, a software engineer at Google.

-I'm Emmanuel, a Computer Science MSc student at the University of British Columbia and a software developer.
+I'm a proud and happy alum of the University of British Columbia, where I studied my bachelor's (in computer science and statistics) and master's degrees (in computer science, with a research focus on machine learning theory).

 [Resume](/resume.pdf)